 Ph.D.
 (Arizona State University)

 Dr. Forker is a Professor of Operations Management in the Charlton College of Business.
-She teaches courses in Operations Management, Process Management, Supply Management, and Total Quality Improvement.
+She teaches courses in Advanced Operations Analysis, Process Management, Service Operations in Healthcare, Management of Healthcare Operations, and Lean Operations in Healthcare.
+She currently serves as the Coordinator of the online BS in General Business Administration program.

-Professor Forker has also taught at Boston University and Michigan State University.
+Dr. Forker previously taught at Boston University, Michigan State University, and Indiana University.
 She earned her Ph.D. in business administration at Arizona State University with a concentration in Operations Management, her M.A. in Economics at Indiana University, and her A.B. at Cornell University.
 She has also studied overseas in Austria, Germany, and Hungary.

-Professor Forker has been inducted into such honorary organizations as: Sigma Phi Omega (Gerontology honor society, 2006), Beta Gamma Sigma (Business honor society, 2001), Phi Chi Theta (honored as Teacher of the Year, 1993), Alpha Iota Delta (Decision Sciences honor society, 1991), and Sigma Iota Epsilon (Management honor society, 1989).
+Professor Forker was awarded the Lifetime Certificate in Purchasing Management by the Institute for Supply Management in 2011.
+She has been inducted into the honorary organizations: Sigma Phi Omega (Gerontology honor society, 2006), Beta Gamma Sigma (Business honor society, 2001), Phi Chi Theta (honored as Teacher of the Year, 1993), Alpha Iota Delta (Decision Sciences honor society, 1991), and Sigma Iota Epsilon (Management honor society, 1989).

 Office: CCB 216